Inbibo/adonisfx_docs/docs/faq.md

 ## How can I simulate skin?

 Skin can be simulated using the [AdnSkin](maya/skin) deformer.
-This deformer requires one or more target meshes to drive the skin simulation (i.e. the fascia) and a mesh to apply the deformer to (skin mesh).
+This deformer requires one or more target meshes (i.e. the fat) to drive the skin simulation and a mesh to apply the deformer to (skin mesh).
 A simple setup is explained [here](maya/simple_setup#adnskin).

 ## How can I simulate fascia?

 Similarly to a skin simulation setup, the fascia can be simulated using [AdnSkin](maya/skin) deformer as well.
 In this case, it is recommended to use values of *Rest Length Multiplier* lower than 1.
-This deformer also requires a mesh (one target mesh, i.e. the internal muscle geometries combined) or meshes (multiple target meshes, i.e. the internal muscle geometries separated) to drive the simulation and a mesh to apply the deformer to (fascia geometry).
+This deformer also requires one mesh (a single target, i.e. the muscle geometries combined) or multiple meshes (multiple targets, i.e. the muscle geometries separated) to drive the simulation and a mesh to apply the deformer to (fascia geometry).

 ## Can I simulate muscles, fascia and skin all coupled?